Chapter Summary

 Immediate Context

-This chapter shows the preparation in heaven and the song of Moses before the bowls are poured out.
+This chapter shows the preparation in heaven and the seven angels receiving the bowls of wrath.

 Connections Across Scripture

-The plagues of Egypt provide the historical pattern for the environmental judgments seen in the seven bowls.
+The plagues of Egypt provide the historical and symbolic background for the bowl judgments.

 Discussion Questions